 “Available on Windows, Mac and Linux, the new version of Chrome 64 lets you permanently mute websites that autoplay videos”.
 This will permanently mute any audio-video on the web page, meaning users can happily navigate back to the page and not have to re-mute it.
 If you do fancy getting the audio back, it’s just a simple case of right-clicking on the tab again in the Chrome browser and then unmute the site.

 Previously you could avoid it (mute annoying auto-playing videos) by tweaking internal browser settings or using a browser extension.
 But with this latest Chrome 64 update, it’s easier than ever to mute a site for good.

 Google has also added a few other bits to Chrome 64 including a suite of security fixes, notably to defend against the Meltdown and Spectre bugs.

 Also, Chrome will soon gain a Google-built ad blocker that will automatically prevent several “annoying” and “intrusive” types of ads from appearing online.

 Again with this new build Google adding HDR support to Chrome 64 for Windows users.
-Which will require a PC with the windows 10 Fall Creators Update, an HDR compatible monitor, and graphics card.
+Which will require a PC with the windows 10 20H2 Update, an HDR compatible monitor, and a graphics card.
 This latest version of Chrome also protects Mac and Windows users against the Meltdown and Spectre vulnerabilities.
-Google is following other browsers by disabling the SharedArrayBuffer feature to mitigate against the attacks.
+Google is following other browsers by disabling the SharedArrayBuffer feature to mitigate the attacks.

 Note: your chrome browser must be updated to Version 64.0.3282.119 to avail of this feature.
 Or you can manually check and install the latest chrome version from settings -> About chrome -> check the installed version.
 Or you can manually download install the latest chrome version from here.